The Generalized Injectivity Conjecture: Proof of the Generalized Injectivity Conjecture for Discrete Series Subquotients

 We are in the context of the Subsection \ref{setting2}, and therefore we can write $\lambda:= (\mathpzc{a},\ldots, \mathpzc{b})+(\underline{n})$, for some $\mathpzc{a} > \mathpzc{b}$, and residual segment $(\underline{n})$.
 Here, we assume $\sigma_{\lambda}$ is not a residual point.
 Then $I_P^G(\tau_{s\tilde{\alpha}}) \hookrightarrow I_{P_1}^G(\sigma(\mathpzc{a},\mathpzc{b}, \underline{n}))$ has a unique irreducible generic subquotient which is tempered or non-tempered.

-Following the proof of the Theorem \ref{conditionsonlambda} 2)a) and b), we can write this unique irreducible generic subquotient $I_{P'}^G(\tau'_{\nu'})$, either it is embeds in an induced module which satisfies the conditions 2)a) or 2)b) of the Theorem \ref{conditionsonlambda} and then we can conclude by multiplicity one the unique generic subquotient.
+Following the proof of the Theorem \ref{conditionsonlambda} 2)a) and b), we can write this unique irreducible generic subquotient $I_{P'}^G(\tau'_{\nu'})$, either it is embeds in an induced module which satisfies the conditions 2)a) or 2)b) of the Theorem \ref{conditionsonlambda} and then we can conclude by [U].
 This is the context of existence of an intertwining operator with non-generic kernel between the induced module with cuspidal strings $(\mathpzc{a}', \mathpzc{b}', \underline{n'})$ and $(\mathpzc{a}, \mathpzc{b}, \underline{n})$.

 Otherwise, one observes that passing from $(\mathpzc{a}', \mathpzc{b}', \underline{n'})$ to $(\mathpzc{a}, \mathpzc{b}, \underline{n})$ require certain elements $\gamma$, with $\mathpzc{a} \geq \gamma > \mathpzc{a}'$, to move up, i.e. from right to left.
 This means using rank one operators which change $(\gamma+n,\gamma)$ to $(\gamma,\gamma+n)$ for integers $n\geq 1$, those rank one operators may clearly have generic kernel.